Invisible Life

 Invisible Life is a novel by American author E. Lynn Harris self-published in 1991, before being taken up by Anchor Books in 1994.
-The plot follows an African American man's journey of sexual discovery, in which he realizes he is a homosexual.
+The plot follows an African American man's journey of sexual discovery, in which he realizes he is gay.
 In 2010, the Los Angeles Times listed the novel as one of the top 20 "classic works of gay literature" ever written.

 Plot

 Raymond Winston Tyler Jr, is a sexy green eyed black man in a white dominated workplace.
 As a lawyer he knows the good things in life, but what obstacles did it take to get there.

 Brought up in Birmingham, Alabama.
 The story starts in the 1980s: he's in his senior year at the University of Alabama, he has the perfect life.
 He's popular and dating the only black cheerleader on campus, Sela.
 Things change when fate introduces him to star football player Kelvin Ellis.
 After a long drive together in which the two go to retrieve some beer, Kelvin reveals that he is bisexual and asks if Raymond is open to new things.
 Raymond retreats but soon finds himself in a forced kiss with Kelvin.
 They then proceed to have sex in his dorm room.
 Kelvin assures him that after one time with a man won't make him gay.
 In good time; Raymond finds himself continuing this relationship with Kelvin, and Sela until Kelvin insist that he live a heterosexual life, and they part ways.
 After graduating with his undergraduate degree he decides to pursue his grad years at Columbia University and parts ways with Sela.